Integration Guide#

 QPU components (qubits and computational resonators), and the native operations available

 in the given calibration set.
-This information should enable circuit transpilation for IQM quantum architectures.
+This information should enable circuit transpilation for the

-The notable exception is the transpilation of MOVE gates for IQM quantum computers with
+The notable exception is the transpilation for the IQM Star quantum architectures, which have

 and transpile_remove_moves()